Dacre Montgomery

 Early Roles

-At the age of 16, Dacre Montgomery landed his first role.
+At 16, Dacre Montgomery scored his first acting gig.
 The project was a short film titled "Bertrand the Terrible," in which he portrayed a guy named Fred.
-This adventurous fantasy proved to be a successful start, reinforcing his belief that he had chosen the right path.
+This fantasy adventure marked a promising debut, confirming he'd chosen the right career path.

 In 2011, Montgomery was invited to the pilot episode of a project called "Family Tree" directed by David Vincent Smith.
 He was to play a homeless teenager named Will, who is brought home by a teenage girl from the streets and welcomed by her family.
-However, the producers did not take to the idea, and the project did not progress beyond the pilot.
+Unfortunately, producers weren't sold on the concept, and the show never made it past the pilot.

-The next film featuring the actor was the horror movie "Better Watch Out," where he appeared as Jeremy, the ex-boyfriend of the main character Ashley, played by Olivia DeJonge.
+Montgomery's next project was horror flick "Better Watch Out," where he played Jeremy, the ex-boyfriend of lead character Ashley (Olivia DeJonge).
 The film, a US and Australia production, was successful and won several awards in various categories.

-Following that was the film "A Few Less Men," which did not leave a significant mark on the actor's filmography; however, in 2017, Montgomery played Jason Lee Scott in "Power Rangers."
-The superhero project, based on the children's TV series, was warmly received by critics and audiences alike, and he was joined on set by stars such as Elizabeth Banks, Naomi Scott, and the singer Becky G. Interestingly, Montgomery himself was a fan of superhero stories about Batman and Spider-Man.
+Next came "A Few Less Men," a forgettable entry in his filmography, but 2017 brought his breakthrough role as Jason Lee Scott in "Power Rangers."
+The superhero reboot of the beloved kids' TV series earned positive reviews from critics and fans, with Montgomery sharing the screen alongside Elizabeth Banks, Naomi Scott, and singer Becky G. Interestingly, Montgomery himself was a fan of superhero stories about Batman and Spider-Man.

 Stranger Things and Subsequent Career

-In 2017, the actor was invited to join the series "Stranger Things".
-He appeared in the second season and immediately caught the attention of the audience.
-Montgomery was cast as Billy Hargrove – a young man who suffered psychological abuse from his biological father, turning him into a cruel and aggressive person.
+In 2017, the actor landed a role in the hit series "Stranger Things."
+He appeared in the second season and immediately grabbed viewers' attention.
+Montgomery was cast as Billy Hargrove – a troubled young man whose psychological abuse at the hands of his father turned him cruel and aggressive.

-The actor excellently portrayed the difficult nature of his character, who, at the end of his life, repented and apologized to his stepsister.
+The actor brilliantly captured his character's troubled nature, ultimately showing Billy's redemption as he apologized to his stepsister before his death.
 Alongside him on set were Winona Ryder, Joe Keery, Charlie Heaton, Finn Wolfhard, and others.

-After working on the series, the artist admitted that he found it very interesting to shoot this project, and the plot and atmosphere left an indelible impression on him.
-He enjoyed playing a villainous character, very different from his own personality, but that's what made Billy interesting, as this complex role allowed Dacre to evolve and grow as an actor.
+After wrapping the series, Montgomery admitted he found the project fascinating to film, with the plot and atmosphere leaving a lasting impression on him.
+He relished playing a villain so different from his own personality – that's what made Billy compelling, as the complex role pushed Dacre to evolve as an actor.

-Despite the fact that the character only appeared in seasons 2 and 3, the viewers were deeply impressed for a long time.
-Montgomery didn't stop there.
+Though Billy only appeared in seasons 2 and 3, viewers remained captivated by the character long after.
+Montgomery kept the momentum going.
 He then starred in the movie "The Broken Hearts Gallery", where he played a leading role.
 In addition, Montgomery appeared in the music video for the song "Chateau" by the Australian band Angus & Julia Stone and participated in an advertising campaign for the H&M brand.

 Dacre Montgomery's Personal Life